You have said it to yourself. Maybe your friends have said it to you, too. “Your beer is excellent. You should open your own brewery.”

 To Market, To Market

-“Market pressure is what is driving the micro industry.
+“Market pressure is what is driving the craft industry.
 The consumers, at least here on the East Coast, are getting more and more sophisticated and willing to try new things,” says Moore.
 “Our task is a balance of making products that are interesting enough to get attention but traditional enough to sell.

 That’s the key difference between homebrewing and doing it professionally.
 It’s one thing to make a couple of cases in your basement and really like it.
 Some of your buddies might like it, too, so you are tempted to believe that the beer would sell in the open marketplace.
 In reality it might sell or it might not, depending on a million other factors.”